janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 When building your game, your code gets more and more complicated over time.
 It is absolutely crucial to retain control over your code by managing the flow of information inside of it.
 An easy way to do that is to lay out a simple architecture that defines how your different classes should communicate with each other.

 The most simple architecture is to use the `GameManager` class as the central point of decision-making and event-handling inside of your application.
 This means that ALL game-relevant events are being handled by the `GameManager`.
 The `GameManager` is informed about each event and then handles the response by changing the necessary settings and calling all needed methods of other classes to respond.

+The `GameManager` has two responsibilities:

+1. Starting the game
+2. Handling game-relevant events of other managers

 Here is an illustration of this architecture: